Geoffrey Giuliano: Literary work

 Giuliano has written extensively on popular music, particularly the Beatles.
 By 1999, he had authored 20 books, including Dark Horse: The Private Life of George Harrison (1990) and Blackbird: The Life and Times of Paul McCartney (1991).
-Rolling Stone magazine described Dark Horse as "evenhanded and soundly researched", while Barry Miller of Library Journal said it was "a revelatory biography of the elusive Harrison and his constellation of secular and spiritual interests, passions, pursuits, friends, and loves ...
-Harrison's own autobiographical I, Me, Mine is unsurpassed for the song-by-song explication, but Dark Horse should be its on-shelf companion."

-In an interview for The Guardian in September 1992, Giuliano offended George Harrison's wife Olivia by referring to the Beatles as "real shits in real life" and dismissing Paul McCartney as "just shallow and vacuous".
-On October 5 that year, The Guardian published a letter from Olivia Harrison in which she wrote that "like a starving dog he [Giuliano] scavenges his heroes, picking up bits of gristle and sinew along the way."
+In an interview for The Guardian in September 1992, Giuliano referred to the Beatles as "real shits in real life" and dismissed Paul McCartney as "just shallow and vacuous".
+On October 5 that year, George Harrison's wife, Olivia Harrison responded, writing, "like a starving dog he [Giuliano] scavenges his heroes, picking up bits of gristle and sinew along the way."
 She also complained about Giuliano's use of a quote by Harrison on the cover of Dark Horse, saying: "My husband once made the remark: 'That guy knows more about my life than I do.'
 Giuliano missed the joke and used it to endorse his book."
 When interviewed in Los Angeles on December 14, 1992, Harrison said of Giuliano: "Yeah, I met him briefly.
 I have no way of recalling what year it was.
 I met him at the home of "Legs" Larry Smith for possibly thirty minutes."

-Giuliano's Pete Townshend biography, Behind Blue Eyes, was published in 1996 by Dutton Books.
-A reviewer for Publishers Weekly said that Giuliano "peels away the layers of Townshend's public persona to find a complex, passionate man who is full of contradictions" and described the book as a "penetrating look" at the musician's life.
-Booklist commented that Behind Blue Eyes covered the subject's rock-star excesses, his spiritual preoccupations, and "lots of overintellectualizing about rock", adding: "In other words, this is the perfect Pete Townshend bio."